Foublie’s Step by Step Food Allergy Pantry Refresh

 Bag 2: Give away

 You are almost done!
-This is really great.
-You are now organized!
-Your kitchen is most likely a mess, but hang with me for a few more steps.
+You should feel great, because you just sorted through all of your pantry items!
+Your kitchen is most likely a mess, but hang with me for a few more steps to complete this task.

 Step 7: Put the keepers back

-Now it’s time to organize!
-Sky’s the limit here.
-Do what feels right.
+Now it’s time to organize your allergy free pantry!
+The sky is the limit here, so do what feels right.

 Step 8: Take a seat with your list

 Now is the time to figure out what you need to buy.
-Hopefully you took my suggestion to write down what you threw out.
-If not, no worries, start with our list of pantry stables (up next).
+Hopefully you took my suggestion to write down the items that you threw out.
+If not, no worries, start with our list of pantry staples (up next).